-6. The time allotted for kitchen usage was very limited during the day.
+6. The time allotted for kitchen usage was minimal during the day.

-9. If you are looking for a little peace and quiet, Vaianni is the wrong place.
-It is a hostel after all and is busy during all hours of the day and night.
-It can be quite loud at times due to rowdy and inconsiderate guests or even loud neighbors.
+9. If you are looking for a little peace, Vaianni is the wrong place.
+It is a hostel after all and is busy all hours of the day and night.
+It can be quite loud at times due to rowdy and inconsiderate guests or even noisy neighbors.